 A Participant may elect to increase or decrease the rate of contribution effective as of the next pay period or the first day of any calendar month by using the process as determined by the Company from time to time.
 A Participant may suspend payroll deductions at any time during the Purchase Period, by using the process as determined by the Company from time to time.
 In such case, the Participant's account will continue to accrue interest determined in accordance with Section 7 hereof, if applicable, and will be used to purchase stock at the end of the Purchase Period.
 A Participant may also elect to withdraw contributions at any time by using the process as determined by the Company from time to time.
-In such case, if any, plus the number of shares of Common Stock held by the Participant under the Plan as soon as administratively feasible.
+Any Participant who withdraws his or her contributions will receive his or her entire account balance, including interest, if any, plus the number of shares of Common Stock held by the Participant under the Plan as soon as administratively feasible.
 Any Participant who suspends payroll deductions or withdraws contributions during any Purchase Period cannot resume payroll deductions during such Purchase Period, and must re-enroll in the Plan in order to participate in the next Purchase Period.